metrorailings/OwlBlog/content/posts/week-17-insights.md

 Dak running the ball has bailed him out on a few downs.

 Chandler Jones has really shined, even without Haasan Reddick playing.

+Dak is problematic.
+Not sure why.

+Dallas regularly rotating defensive linemen in and out of downs has been terrifically effective.
+Even their depth linemen have been winning their battles in the trenches.
+It's mostly through clever scheming and Kyler's mobility that Arizona's offense has found some rhythm on offense.